He korero whakarapopoto

 Many women campaigned for temperance – limiting the sale and drinking of alcohol.
 They were worried about alcohol abuse and its effects on women and children.

 The New Zealand Women’s Christian Temperance Union (WCTU) was set up in 1885.
 It was the first national women’s organisation, and was concerned with all issues affecting women.
-The WCTU led the campaign for the vote for women (women’s suffrage), fronted by Kate Sheppard.
+The WCTU led the campaign for the vote for women (women’s suffrage), with Kate Sheppard a key organiser.
 A petition was signed by more than 30,000 women.
 Many other groups worked on the campaign, including tailoresses’ unions around the country.
 In 1893 New Zealand women became the first in the world to win the vote in national elections.

 Women’s groups, 1890s

 Many women’s groups were set up in the 1890s.
 They focused on the status of women in marriage, divorce laws, the repeal of the Contagious Diseases Act (a law under which women suspected of prostitution could be held and forcibly treated) and employment issues.
-The National Council of Women, set up in 1896, was still active in 2010.
+The National Council of Women, set up in 1896, is still active in the 21st century.

 The mid-20th century